radarsignalprocessing.com, radarsp.com

 About the Book

-This book was written to fill a void in the technical literature on radar.
+This book fills a void in the technical literature on radar.
 That literature offers a number of excellent books on radar systems in general.
 At the opposite end of the spectrum, a number of quality texts on advanced topics in radar signal processing such as synthetic aperture imaging, space-time adaptive processing, and MIMO radar have appeared in recent years.
 However, there is a substantial gap between the qualitative systems books and the advanced signal processing books.
-FRSP seeks to bridge that gap by providing a concise, unified, and modern treatment of the basic radar signal processing techniques upon which these more advanced methods are founded.
+Since its first edition, FRSP has sought to bridge that gap by providing a concise, unified, and modern treatment of the basic radar signal processing techniques upon which these more advanced methods build.

 About the Author

-More information is available at Dr. Richards' personal and Georgia Tech web pages.
+More information is available at Dr. Richards' personal web page.

 Fundamentals of Radar Signal Processing (FRSP) can be purchased at (among others)